 Schemes that reward environmental benefits

-Defra is currently developing its vision for agricultural policy post Brexit that will help to deliver the Government’s ambition to leave our environment in a better state than we found it.
+DEFRA is currently developing its vision for agricultural policy post Brexit that will help to deliver the Government’s ambition to leave our environment in a better state than we found it.

 Cows on Halvergate